 Tissot’s quartz movements are being used in many different kinds of watches like dive computers and sports dashes.

 According to Forbes, these two are part of the top-tier luxury watchmakers category, whose list is based on annual sales.

 They are both well known for having a reputation for innovation as well as quality and an outstanding warranty, which is why they’ve been able to stay afloat despite the impressive competition from Japanese watchmakers like Seiko & Citizen.

 Both brands have clear water resistances on most of their models, with Tissot being better rated on average (30m vs. 100m).
 Neither brand works directly with any big brands like Rolex or Patek, so they don’t have that kind of marketing power behind them; however, this also means no expensive lawyers & PR teams telling them what’s over the line and just under it.

 None of these timepieces are too heavy; Longines range between 31g-42g while Tissot is denser at 30g-44g.

 In conclusion, both of these brands are high quality with plenty to offer in each category, including design and movement.
 The biggest competition comes from within the Swiss watch industry since both brands are based there, but this also makes them some of the highest quality timepieces out there and worth looking at if you’re interested in getting a new timepiece or just want to see what all the fuss is about.

 The big question: which brand do you prefer?
 If the value for money is your primary concern, go with Longines (just look up Longines Conquest 1/100th second).
-Their watches have exceptional water resistance as well as being very affordable compared to their Swiss competitors.
+Their watches have exceptional water-resistance as well as are very affordable compared to their Swiss competitors.
 If you want a top-quality, well-made watch with plenty of features, then go with Tissot.
 You won’t be disappointed.